CacheGuard-OS

 - apply

-Difference URL list files should respect a syntax explained in the
+Difference URL list files must comply with the syntax described in the

 urllist command manual.
-Please refer that manual for further information.
+Please refer to that manual for further information.

 Policies & Filters

-Guard policies allow you to apply the URL guarding to a specific group of Web clients matching certain criteria.
-For instance, you may want to block Advertising websites for users in the
+Guard policies allow you to apply URL guarding to specific groups of Web clients matching certain criteria.
+For instance, you may wish to block Advertising websites for users in the

 - guard filter ip add london network 10.0.10.0 255.255.255.0